Alcorn State University Scholarships 2025–2026 | Automatic, Competitive & Hidden Aid

 Who qualifies for in-state rates?

-Everyone—Alcorn doesn’t charge extra for out-of-state undergraduates.
+Everyone — Alcorn doesn’t charge extra tuition for out-of-state students.

 How much can families really save?